-Dr Jane Norton is a teaching fellow in constitutional and administrative law and the law of trusts.
+Dr Jane Norton is a lecturer in constitutional and administrative law and the law of trusts.
 Her research is focused on civil liberties (particularly religious freedom and freedom of expression), cultural minority rights, gender and the law, discrimination law, and normative legal philosophy.
 She is also interested in the regulation of charitable trusts.

-Feedback & office hours
+Feedback and office hours

-Outside of these times, or outside term time, please contact me for an appointment.
+If you are unable to make these times, please email me for an appointment.

 After completing undergraduate studies Dr Norton worked as a judges’ clerk at the High Court of New Zealand, qualifying as a barrister and solicitor in 2003.
 She then moved to New York where she was a Fulbright Scholar and an Associate-in-Law at Columbia Law School before practising as an attorney at a large commercial law firm.
 She recently received her doctorate in law from the University of Oxford where she wrote on the religious freedom of religious organizations.
 A monograph based on her doctoral thesis will be published by Oxford University Press in 2014.
 Dr Norton has a strong interest in pro bono work having been an executive committee member of both the Auckland Women Lawyers Association and Oxford Pro Bono Publico.
 She has also provided pro bono legal assistance for the organisation inMotion in New York.